MorganBat/MorganBat/README.md

 website available at https://morganbatterham.me

 #### Purpose
-The purpose of this website is to showcase my abilities as a Web Developer to any future potential employers or collaborators.
+The purpose of this website is to showcase my abilities as a Full Stack Web Developer to any future potential employers or collaborators.

 The website will contain data such as my Name, email address, and links to various Social Media profiles including my GitHub, LinkedIn, Twitter and Medium profiles.